sjswuitchik/summerREU2020/week2/week2_outline.md

 Then you'll need the SAMtools `view` command to convert your SAM file to a BAM file, replacing "outfile" and "infile" with the appropriate names ie/ replace "infile.sam" with your input SAM file name and "outfile.bam" with what you want the output BAM file to be called (preferrably the same name as your SAM file so you know which BAM is associated with which SAM individual).

 `samtools view -b -h -o outfile.bam infile.sam`

+eg/ for the test file, this command would like like `samtools view -b -h -o SAMEA3532871.bam SAMEA3532871_mtv2.sam`

 In a second script (afer #SBATCH commands and `module load samtools/1.10-fasrc01`), let's pull some statistics from our BAM file with the SAMtools `stats` command: